-Participation in athletics is a privilege and any students who have more than two F's at any point during the season are ineligible.
+Participation in athletics is a privilege and any students who have more than two F's during scheduled grade checks are ineligible..
 Any student whose grade point average falls below this point will lose his eligibility to participate in athletics for a week until the following grade check.
-Grades are evaluated every three weeks and reported on interim progress report.
-If a student receives an Academic Violation on the day of a game, he may not participate.
-Additionally, if a student has an excused or an unexcused tardy or an excused or unexcused absence on the day of an event, he may not participate.
+Grades are evaluated every three weeks and reported on an interim progress report.
+Additionally, if a student has an unexcused tardy or an unexcused absence on the day of an event, he may not participate.
+All student-athletes must attend school at least a half day in order to participate in an athletic competition.